idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ### Training Sampler

 Non-intrusive polynomial chaos training relies on sampling the full-order model (i.e. sub app) at a number of sample points.
-There are two general types of sampling technques for PC: Monte Carlo and numerical quadrature.
+There are two general types of sampling techniques for PC: Monte Carlo and numerical quadrature.

 #### Monte Carlo Sampling